Roy Orbison: Style and legacy

-Rock and roll in the 1950s was defined by a driving backbeat, heavy guitars, and lyrical themes that glorified youthful rebellion.
+Rock and roll in the 1950s was typically defined by a driving backbeat, heavy guitars, and lyrical themes that glorified youthful rebellion.
 Few of Orbison's recordings have these characteristics.
-The structure and themes of his songs defied convention, and his much-praised voice and performance style were unlike any other in rock and roll.
-Many of his contemporaries compared his music with that of classically trained musicians, although he never mentioned any classical music influences.
+The structure and themes of his songs defied convention, and his much-praised voice and performance style were very different from his peers.
+Many of his contemporaries compared his music with that of classically trained musicians, although Orbison never mentioned any classical music influences.
 Peter Lehman summarized it, writing, "He achieved what he did not by copying classical music, but by creating a unique form of popular music that drew upon a wide variety of music popular during his youth."
 Orbison was known as "the Caruso of Rock" and "the Big O".

 Roy's Boys LLC, a Nashville-based company founded by Orbison's sons to administer their father's catalog and safeguard his legacy, announced a November 16, 2018, release of Unchained Melodies: Roy Orbison with the Royal Philharmonic Orchestra album, as well as an autumn 2018 Roy Orbison hologram tour called In Dreams: Roy Orbison in Concert.